JarWings/DES207-DES502_Git/README.txt

 09/02/24
 --Jiancheng
 ver.0.0.0
-I added some free art resources and downloaded the necessary packages.
+Added some free art resources and downloaded the necessary packages.

 13/02/24
 --Jiancheng
 ver.0.0.1
-I used free materials to build the player's state machine, completing the logic for movement and jumping.
+Used free materials to build the player's state machine, completing the logic for movement and jumping.

 15/02/24
 --Michael